Adel-Alhassani/Convertify/README.md

 # convertify

-Android app developed for easy filea conversion.
+Android app developed for easy files conversion.
 Whether you need to convert documents, images, videos, or audio files,